suitcss/suit/README.md

 Files should be small and well commented.
 Including example HTML in CSS comments can be very helpful in illustrating how to make use of a utility or component.
-If a component file is starting to get quite large, it probably consists of multiple indepedent components and should be broken up into multiple files.
+If a component file is starting to get quite large, it probably consists of multiple, indepedent components and should be broken up into multiple files.

 Combine traits on HTML elements in the template for a component.
-If you have a UI pattern that is used in many places, create a template for it rather than rewriting it multiple times in different templates.
+If you have a UI pattern that is used in many places, consider creating a template for it rather than rewriting it multiple times in different templates.

 As with utilities, components should be well documented.
 It shouldn't be assumed that CSS is self-documenting.